Jake and Dorothy’s Celebrates 70th Anniversary

 Jake and Dorothy’s Café, a local favorite with a statewide reputation is celebrating 70 years of serving the kind of food that keeps people coming back generation after generation.

-Jake and Dorothy Roach opened the café on June 12, 1948 with four table and eight stools at the counter.
+Jake and Dorothy Roach opened the café on June 12, 1948 with four tables and eight stools at the counter.
 They could serve 25 people.
 Now the restaurant can seat 225.
-Health problems forced Jake to sale the restaurant in 1977, but they kept it in the family.
+Health problems forced Jake to sell the restaurant in 1977, but they kept it in the family.
 Daughter Kerry Roach purchased it and has been running it for the last 41 years.

 “It’s evolved over the years.
 Separate areas have been added.
 It just worked, and I try not to change anything, because when it’s worked for this long, you can’t change things.
 That’s why it works,” Roach said.

 It has worked well for Roach and her customers.
 Jake and Dorothy’s has won several awards over the years, but one in particular stands out to Roach.

 “One of the biggest awards, I think, was being named ‘One of the Best Small-Town Café’s’ on the cover of Texas Monthly.
 When they asked to put us on the Texas Monthly cover, I thought, ‘That’s a dream come true,’ and the editor was actually our food critic so that was really great,” Roach said.

 Current waitress, Angel Howell, has worked at the café off and on for 31 years.
 She says her favorite thing about the restaurant is “the energy” and she describes the atmosphere as “fun.”

 “The customers are a lot of fun to talk to.
 They have a lot of information that you can’t get anywhere else.
 It just kind of has that homey, ‘everybody-get-together’ feel,” Howell said.

 Howell said it feels amazing to be a part of the legacy at Jake and Dorothy’s.